Does Fake Tan Cover Scars? – The Definitive Guide

 How Fake Tan Makes Scars Appear Less Prominent

-Use a cotton pad to apply fake tan to the area, let it develop for 8 hours and then rinse it off.
+Use a cotton pad to apply fake tan to the area, let it develop for 8 hours, and then rinse it off.
 You might notice that scars on your body react differently to the self-tanner.

-It is perfectly fine to apply self-tanner or spray tan over scars, as long as they have healed completely and are not sensitive or tender.
-A scar can take up to a year to complete heal, changing in both color, texture and appearance.
+It is perfectly fine to apply self-tanner or a spray tan over scars, as long as they have completely healed and are not sensitive or tender.

 However, this is not something that can be predicted, and a test-swatch will have to be done first to determine how scars will react to fake tan.